Finite Field Multiple Access: EP Codes over Finite Fields

-\begin{theorem} The Cartesian product of $J$ AIEPs over a prime field GF($p$) with $p > 2$ is a $J$-user UD-AIEP code if and only if the FFSPs of all its $2^J$ codewords are different nonzero elements in GF($p$) with $J$ upper bounded by $\log_2 (p-1)$. \end{theorem}
+Summarizing the results developed above, we have the following theorem. \begin{theorem} (\textbf{EP Upper bound over GF($p$)}) The Cartesian product of $J$ AIEPs over a prime field GF($p$) with $p > 2$ is a $J$-user UD-AIEP code if and only if the FFSPs of all its $2^J$ codewords are different nonzero elements in GF($p$) with $J$ upper bounded by $\log_2 (p-1)$. \end{theorem}